aiaa-istc/aiaa-istc.github.io/mission.md

 ### Sub-Committee Listing

-The ISTC is divided into eight subcommittees:
+The ISTC is divided into nine subcommittees:
 1. Awards
 1. Conference Planning
 1. Membership